AndrewYung724/Adaptive-Cruise-Control/README.md

 Fig.5 - TTC to Cost Mapping
 </p>

-This asymptotic function enables us to exponentially penalize the TTC as it approaches zero (i.e. a collision). α in this equation is a weight that controls when the TTC threshold should start exploding to large scalars.
+This asymptotic function enables us to exponentially penalize the TTC as it approaches zero (i.e. a collision). α in this equation is a weight that controls when the TTC threshold should start exploding to large scalars (i.e. how heavily we want to avoid crashes).

 When we subsitute the TTC for the front and rear cars into this function we obtain the following cost function for avoiding collisions.